visgl/react-map-gl/docs/get-started/get-started.md

 * `webpack 2` - Most of the provided react-map-gl examples use webpack 2.
 For a minimal example, look at the [exhibit-webpack](https://github.com/uber/react-map-gl/tree/5.2-release/examples/exhibit-webpack) folder, demonstrating a working demo using `webpack 2`.

 * `create-react-app` - react-map-gl is compatible with [create-react-app](https://github.com/facebook/create-react-app).
+You can see an example [here](https://github.com/uber/react-map-gl/tree/master/examples/get-started/create-react-app).

 * `create-react-app-typescript` - react-map-gl is compatible with [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript).
 You can see an example [here](https://github.com/zackhsi/react-map-gl-typescript).